philliperod/notes/projectmanagement/sql/basic_query.md

 select * from data

 -- rather than 2 auxiliary statements, create one
--- join main table with two alias
+-- self-join main table with two alias
 -- (reminder) main table columns: user_id, timestamp, action -- can't use 'pl.date' and 'pe.date' in JOIN clause since 'timestamp' will be the same column in both tables -- will still need to convert 'timestamp' in JOIN clause